brandur/sorg/content/passages-drafts/001-portland.md

 MB limit on Bitcoin's blocksize to protect the network from being attacked with large fake blocks.
-This had the side effect of limiting the Bitcoin network to seven transactions per second (t/s) in theory, but with the real number closer to 2.3 t/s.
-As Bitcoin's popularity has increased, this limit has become a real problem because there's more demand than capacity.
+This had the side effect of limiting the Bitcoin network to seven transactions per second in theory, but with the real number closer to 2.3 transactions.
+As Bitcoin's popularity has increased, the limit has become a serious problem because there's far more demand than capacity.
 Whereas previously the fee to settle a transaction may have been only a few cents, its since climbed to as high as $5, and with transactions taking days to be confirmed.
 Small and timely purchases became effectively impossible.

 The debate on how to solve the problem has been raging heatedly for years.
 Originally more radical solutions were